Employee onboarding process

 Figure out the core onboarding elements

-After doing this, your master list might look something like this:
+After doing this, your main list might look something like this:

 Map out your onboarding flow

 So now that you have those must-do activities, what order should they happen in?
 As you’re figuring out the general sequence, it’s likely going to resemble moving a bunch of puzzle pieces around —and that’s okay!

 The next step is to create a standard workflow.
 It can span as many days as you need and should be templatized and repeated for each and every new employee, like a well-oiled machine.